ChaotingChang/Project-Week-3-Data-Thieves/your-project/README.md

+**Hypothesis:**

-- Hypothesis: There is a negative correlation between extremism (both left and right) and the happiness of a country
+There is a negative correlation between extremism (both left and right) and the happiness of a country.

 #### Extra Mile challenge:
         1.Extend to all EU countries